xuzhongping/rusure/README.md

 ## Usage

-* Set the commands you need to prompt in the configuration file:
+* Set the commands you need to prompt in the configuration file:

   > ${ZSH_CUSTOM:=~/.oh-my-zsh/custom}/plugins/rusure/zsh/config.yml